 Edge Sorting Technique Changed the Odds

 The case started in 2012, when Phil Ivey and playing partner Cheung Yin “Kelly” Sun won $9.6 million from the casino playing high-stakes baccarat.
 In this game, the casino has a 1% advantage against baccarat players and Borgata allowed a stake of $100,000 per hand to be placed.
-Unfortunately for the casino, Phil Ivey and his partner spotted manufacturing defects in the patterns at the back of the playing cards, a technique called edge sorting, and exploited this to their advantage changing the odds in the game to 6.8% in their favour.
+Unfortunately for the casino, Phil Ivey and his partner spotted manufacturing defects in the patterns at the back of the playing cards, a technique called edge-sorting, and exploited this to their advantage changing the odds in the game to 6.8% in their favor.

-Four years after Borgata filed against Ivey, the US District Court for the District of New Jersey issued a ruling in favour of the casino, stating that the two players were in breach of their contract with Borgata by using the edge sorting.
+Four years after Borgata filed against Ivey, the US District Court for the District of New Jersey issued a ruling in favor of the casino, stating that the two players were in breach of their contract with Borgata by using the edge sorting.
 The judge sought to return both parties to their positions prior to the controversial baccarat sessions, and Borgata tried to collect its money going after Ivey’s poker winnings.